Heatblur-Simulations/f-4e-manual/src/jester/navigation.md

 ![Edit Turn Points](../img/jester_nav_edit_turn_points.jpg)

-If the mission has assigned the aircraft a series of waypoints through the mission editor, this will be available by default as the first flight plan.
+If the mission has assigned the aircraft a series of waypoints through the mission editor, this will be available by default as the Primary Flight Plan.

 ### Map Marker